sdelrio/claymore-exporter/README.md

  claymore [-h] -t <ip> [-f <seconds>] [-p <port>]
 ```
 - `-h` Help
+- `-t` IP address where claymore is running
 - `-f` Seconds to wait on each measure.
 Default 1 second
 - `-p` port to listen (where prometheus will connect).
 Default port 8110